 • Within 50 feet, stumps, roots, and rocks must remain intact in and on the ground.

-REFERENCE LINE: For coastal waters it is the highest observable tide line; for rivers it is the ordinary high water mark; for natural fresh waterbodies it is the natural mean high water level; and for artificially impounded fresh waterbodies it is the elevation at the spillway crest or the elevation of the state’s flowage.
+REFERENCE LINE: For coastal waters it is the highest observable tide line; for rivers it is the ordinary high water mark; for natural fresh waterbodies like lakes and ponds it is the natural mean high water level; and for artificially impounded fresh waterbodies it is the elevation at the spillway crest or the elevation of the state's flowage.

 NON-CONFORMING STRUCTURES Are structures that, either individually or when viewed in combination with other structures on the property, do not conform to the provisions of the CSPA, including but not limited to the impervious surface limits of RSA 483-B:9V(g).
 They may be repaired, renovated, or replaced in kind using modern technologies, provided the result is a functionally equivalent use.
 Such repair or replacement may alter the interior design or existing foundation, but shall result in no ragraph II of RSA 483-B. expansion of the existing footprint except as authorized by the department pursuant to paragraph II of RSA 483-B